 Since in the service would not be possible for cash on delivery (COD) payment, the website would also be a unified payment system, which would distribute transfers of consumers between retail units based on the amount of ordered products.

-In such cities where this service available, the local post offices would be expanded with a smaller warehouse for sorting products waiting for delivery and storing them for a few minutes or maximum a few hours.
+In such cities where this service is available, the local post offices would be expanded with a smaller warehouse for sorting products waiting for delivery and storing them for a few minutes or maximum a few hours.
 Because post offices would serve as mediators between retail units and consumers.
 Post offices are ideal for this purpose because buildings, customer service, professional experience, etc. are all given.
 Practically, only a new service should be added for the existing ones.

 Post offices would also be transformed into electric charging stations for electric powered vans.
 Electric vans with bigger total weight would deliver ordered products in the city between retail units and post offices.
 Besides, smaller electric vans with less total weight and used by local post offices would fulfil deliveries to consumers on their operational territory of a few square kilometers.

-Products that come from different retail units to post offices would be packed in standardized transport boxes, so there would be a weight and size limit, what consumers would not be able to go beyond in each order.
+Products that come from different retail units to post offices would be packed in standardized transport boxes, so there would be a weight and size limit, which consumers would not be able to go beyond in each order.

 The standardized transport box would be an aluminum box, which could open on top.
 This box would be as large as a shopping basket, with three versions: traditional, coolable and heatable.
 The traditional transport box would be white, the coolable version would be blue, the heatable one would be red.
 Coolable and heatable transport boxes would have a double-walled structure.
-In this double-wall, a non-toxic antifreeze liquid would be stored in precooled or preheated conditions, which could keeping the products at a constant temperature for long hours.
+In this double-wall, a non-toxic antifreeze liquid would be stored in precooled or preheated conditions, which could keep the products at a constant temperature for long hours.
 Thus, from frozen foods to freshly prepared food, it is possible to deliver a multitude of products without immediate receipt by consumers.

-In the post offices, the coolable and heatable transport boxes would be place in separate containers which would look like chests of drawers.
+In the post offices, the coolable and heatable transport boxes would be placed in separate containers which would look like chests of drawers.
 Thus, the fluid in their structure would be continuously cooled or heated.

 Registered consumers would need to use a standardized receiving box for the service.
 This lockup receiving box would be the same size as the transport box.
 The transport box filled with the ordered products should be placed at the consumer the same way as mail is stored in the mailbox.
 Thus, the delivery of ordered products remains safe while consumers do not need to take them personally.